 Once you have a confirmed diagnosis, you can opt to go with the medicine your vet recommends, or you can look into some over-the-counter medicine.

-There are more than a few you can choose from – a quick Google, Amazon, or Chewy search will give you more than enough options.
+You can choose from more than a few – a quick Google, Amazon, or Chewy search will give you more than enough options.

-I recommend taking a close look at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.
+I recommend looking closely at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.

-Here’s a couple of quick links to some Chewy products with good reviews.
+Here are some quick links to a few products available on Amazon with good reviews.
 Note these are specific to the size of the dog, so be sure you are choosing a product that takes that into account:

-Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to how effective they are.
+Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to their effectiveness.

 Please, please, please take great care with any medication you give your dog.
 I may have mentioned it before, but I’ll do it again – check with your vet.